Monticello-University of Virginia Archaeological Field School

 Guest lecturers are drawn from a variety of disciplines including archaeology, geology, ecology, paleoethnobotany, zooarchaeology, and history.
 On-site instruction, lectures, and discussion sessions at Monticello will be complemented by field trips to related sites.
 Students will attend classes forty hours per week, with the bulk of that time spent working in the field and the lab.
 Reading assignments, lectures, and discussion sessions will cover both technical and historical issues.

 Research Focus Our fieldwork addresses changing patterns of land use and settlement on Thomas Jefferson's, Monticello Plantation from c.
 1750 to 1860, along with their ecological and social causes and consequences.
 Toward the end of the 18th century, spurred by shifts in the Atlantic economy, Thomas Jefferson and planters across the Chesapeake region replaced tobacco cultivation with a more diversified agricultural regime, based around wheat.
 Our research is revealing the enormous implications of this shift for what the landscape looked like and how enslaved African-Americans worked and lived on it.
 Significant questions remain about the ecological processes that were unleashed, how they were experienced by slaves and slave owners, and the importance of changing slave work routines in explaining social dynamics among enslaved and free people.
-Field School students will focus on two major efforts during the summer of 2016.
-The first is the exploration of how the domestic lives of slaves changed during the shift from tobacco to wheat cultivation.
-The second is devoted to documenting the ecological effects of agricultural change.

 Requirements The course does not assume students have previous archaeological field experience.
 An introductory course in archaeology will be helpful, but is not mandatory.
 Archaeological fieldwork is very demanding.
 Students should be in good physical condition and enjoy sustained, strenuous teamwork.